svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 			Possible values for TIMEOUT_MS are 500, 1000, 2000, 4000 and 8000.
 			The effective value can be limited to 2 seconds because of processor limits for the watchdog.

-OSCCAL_CORRECTION	This option specifies a correction value for the OSCCAL Byte of the AVR-Processor.
+OSCCAL_CORR		This option specifies a correction value for the OSCCAL Byte of the AVR-Processor.
 			The correction value is only effectual, if the internal RC-oscillator of the AVR processor is used, not with the crystal operation.
 			Because the produced Baud-rate depends directly of the processor clock,